PROJECTS + TESTIMONIALS

 Hear from our Alumni

-Jessie Jamz enrolled in the Art of Freelance 10-week course because she wanted to Art Direct an ad campaign that combined her eye as a painter and what she learned as a wardrobe stylist, to immerse the viewer in a visually compelling eyewear campaign, resulting in these stunning images.
+Jessie Jamz enrolled in the Art of Freelance 10-week course because she wanted to art direct an ad campaign that combined her eye as a painter and her skills as a wardrobe stylist.
+She aimed to immerse the viewer in a visually compelling eyewear campaign, resulting in these stunning images.

 “Art of Freelance really helped me look at my life and hone in on what is important to me.
 The course forced me to look at where I want my life to be in the next five years, and narrow down the steps that it will take me to get there.”

 - Jessie Jamz, Wardrobe Stylist

 “Art of Freelance gave me more confidence in the potential of my work, in the feasibility of me being able to accomplish a vision.
 I sense more clarity on the value of my commercial work and the purpose of my personal work.”